Ran Min: Evaluation

 Ran Min was mostly known for his order to execute the Jie and Hu people.
 His wars in Jizhou led several millions of migrants of different races to flee.

-Modern Chinese historian Lü Simian compared Ran Min with Xiang Yu of short-lived Western Chu and Sun Ce of the late Eastern Han dynasty due to his personal prowess and courage on the battlefield.
+Modern Chinese historian Lü Simian compared Ran Min with Xiang Yu of the short-lived Western Chu and Sun Ce of the late Eastern Han dynasty due to his personal prowess and courage on the battlefield.

-Another Historian Fan Wenlan assessed Ran Min for his bravery and brutality.
-Wenlan said that despite his three years brutal reign massacring the Jie and Xiongnu people, Ran Min still managed to again sympathy from the ethnic Han population due to act was seen as divine retribution against those who suppressed the Han people earlier.
+Another historian Fan Wenlan assessed Ran Min for his bravery and brutality.
+Wenlan wrote that despite his brutal reign of three years massacring the Jie and Xiongnu people, Ran Min still managed to gain sympathy from the ethnic Han population due to the fact that this act was seen as divine retribution against those who suppressed the Han people earlier.
 It was due to this reason that his enemy, Murong Jun, offered sacrifices and posthumous tributes for Ran Min after his death, because he was afraid that the Han people would sympathize with Ran Min.

 Cai Dongfan condemned Ran Min's opportunistic nature by usurping his superior, the Shi clan who ruled Later Zhao Dynasty, and for his brutality of massacring the Jie and Hu people.
 He framed Ran Min as a figure who cannot be trusted to rule China.